 Important: If a patient's history is limited, you can use any documentation necessary to assign Z codes that help describe the patient and reason(s) for the encounter.
+Moreover, the Z codes can be used to give additional data about the encounter.

-Note: Z codes cannot be substituted for procedure codes; a procedure code must to be used in conjunction with a Z code to report the procedure performed.
+Note: Z codes cannot be substituted for procedure codes; a procedure code must be used in conjunction with a Z code to report the procedure performed.